 We believe giving back is at the core of our mission and drives us to work hard every day to simply do good and pay it forward.
 Some of our more recent commitments to our community include:

-Rudy is a Nevada Licensed Marriage and Family Therapist, a Board Certified Counselor through the NBCC, and a health and wellness enthusiast.
+Rudy is a Nevada Licensed Marriage and Family Therapist, was previously a Board Certified Counselor through the NBCC (self resigned), and a health and wellness enthusiast.
 Additionally, Rudy has completed training as a NASM Certified Personal Trainer and completed the NASM Fitness Nutrition Specialist certification program.

 The co-founder and co-owner of Great Basin Behavioral Health, Chris Edwards grew up in the Reno/Tahoe area and graduated from UNR.
 He completed his graduate degree in Hawaii and is published in various journals regarding Native Hawaiian youth and substance use.

 In early 2015, Chris began doctoral studies at California Southern University in order to further his understanding and integration of lifestyle and behavioral health issues, with specific focus on the use of CBT to address anxiety disorders and trauma.
 Chris completed his doctorate in early 2021 with his dissertation, titled QSLR Examining Evidence on Formal Recognition of CPTSD and Treatment Approaches.

 Chris is a Nevada Licensed Clinical Social Worker and has been comprehensively trained in Prolonged Exposure Therapy by Dr. Foa at the University of Pennsylvania as well as Dialectical Behavioral Therapy by Dr. Alan Fruzzetti with the University of Nevada Reno and Harvard Medical School.
 Further, Chris has completed Core 2 Intensive Training in Anxiety disorders with Amy Wenzel, PhD, as well as training in CBT and Cognitive Processing Therapy with Alan Miller, PhD, from The Beck Institute for Cognitive Behavioral Therapy.

 Anjie Silveira is our Clinical Manager and is licensed as both an LMFT and a LCADC in the State of Nevada with years of experience working with both adolescents and adults in a variety of capacities and in numerous levels of care, including acute, residential and outpatient practices.
 Further, Anjie is an AAMFT approved supervisor and is the primary supervisor for our clinical interns at Great Basin.

 Anjie completed her Masters in Counseling and Educational Psychology with an emphasis in Marriage and Family Therapy at the University of Nevada, Reno.
 After graduate school, Anjie completed an Advanced Graduate Certificate in Addiction Treatment and Prevention Services at UNR.
 More recently in 2021, Anjie completed her doctorate, with a focus on trauma relative to the law enforcement population.

-Subsequently, Janet worked in numerous environments related to mental health, including acute hospital work as a case manager, in a group home working with duel diagnosis individuals and their families, as well as a therapist in residential and outpatient environments.
+Subsequently, Janet worked in numerous environments related to mental health, including acute hospital work as a case manager, in a group home working with dual diagnosis individuals and their families, as well as a therapist in residential and outpatient environments.
 Further, Janet worked as the executive director for a local group home for adolescent boys.